RefresherTowel/docs/statement/index.md

   - Optional, more flexible timers backed by `time_source`.
   - Good for complex behaviour that needs pausing, restarting, or independent ticking.

-If you’re unsure, start with `GetStateTime()` and ignore per-state timers.
+If you're unsure, start with `GetStateTime()` and ignore per-state timers.

 ---